-Units in Year 8 focus on studies on national and international scales and focus on a mix of human and physical themes.
-Year 9 has a strong global focus and brings together in-depth understanding of important concepts e.g. sustainable development.
-The Year 9 scheme is intended as a conceptually demanding and enriching experience for our students.
+Units in Year 8 focus on studies at national and international scales and focus on a mix of human and physical themes.
+Year 9 has a strong global focus and brings together in-depth understanding of important concepts i.e. sustainable development.
+The Year 9 scheme is intended as a conceptually demanding and enriching experience for our Students.

 Students follow the AQA GCSE Geography specification.
 Geography is a popular option at GCSE and groups are taught by specialist Geography teachers.